packagespace/ecf-studi-restaurant/README.md

 ### Running tests

+You must start the containers with `docker compose up `

  * `docker compose exec php sh`
  * `php bin/phpunit` (available test suites to use with the `--testsuite` option: `unit`, `integration`, `functional`